 So What’s B2B Got To Do with It?

-From a perspective, the way to be ready to take advantage of the attention is to already have a strong foundation of content at your disposal.
+From a #B2B marketing perspective, the way to be ready to take advantage of the attention is to already have a strong foundation of content at your disposal.
 This should include a product blog that explains your product to customers, as well as a company blog that helps describe the product’s meaning to the larger market.
 Thus, when real customers visit your site, they have the information they need to want to connect with you.

 For B2B companies, the first point of contact with potential customers is through content.
 Thus, the best way to protect your company from the machinations of the alternate reality of Silicon Valley is to create a marketing process that’s focused on the basics: product and customer.